top of page

 The beginnings

-The monk Seiun begins his spiritual journey in conjunction with his martial growth, receiving the first concepts of eastern philosophy directly in the dojo.
-Subsequently, his interest in these subjects grows, and at the age of 20, he starts attending centers of the tibetan gelugpa buddhist tradition and the soto-shu zen tradition in Italy.
-Concurrently with his martial pursuits, in 1999, he travels to Japan, where he is accepted into the shugendo order.
+The monk Seiun began his spiritual journey together with his martial journey, receiving the first concepts of eastern philosophy directly in dojo.
+Subsequently, his interest in these subjects grew, and when he was 20, he started attending centers of the tibetan gelugpa buddhist tradition and the soto-shu zen tradition in Italy.
+Concurrently with his martial pursuits, in 1999, he travelled to Japan, where he was accepted into the shugendo order.

 Yamabushi Daisendatsu Seiun Sensei